Skip to main content

 Organisations that use application forms rather than CVs as the primary application method find it easier to implement blind shortlisting — removing personal information such as name, address, and educational institutions before shortlisting — as a measure to reduce unconscious bias.
 This practice is increasingly recommended by the Equality and Human Rights Commission and is now used by many major UK employers.

-Application forms should be reviewed periodically to ensure they remain compliant with current legislation, ACAS guidance, and best practice.
+Application forms should be reviewed periodically to confirm they remain compliant with current legislation, ACAS guidance, and best practice.
 Following changes to DBS filtering rules, immigration rules, or data protection requirements, updates may be necessary.

 What to Include in Your Job Application Form (England & Wales)